 The Subaru Outback is a wagon-like SUV with standard all-wheel drive, a roomy interior, and plenty of cargo space.

 The Outback comes with a horizontally-opposed 2.5-liter 4-cylinder or 3.6-liter 6-cylinder engine and an automatic transmission.

 The interior is nicely finished, with a clean dashboard design and comfortable seats.
 All model years of this generation boast a 5-star overall safety rating from the NHTSA.
 Is it a good car to buy?
 Let's start with the pros and cons.

 - Capable all-wheel drive.

 - 5-star overall safety rating from the NHTSA.

-- Nicely done, classic interior, comfortable seats.
+- Nicely done interior, comfortable seats.